THE VOLGA GERMANS IN PORTLAND

 Picture

-In 1919, shortly after his return from overseas, Governor Ben W. Olcott appointed Jacob Kanzler as the first judge of the newly created court of domestic relations of Multnomah county.
-He organized this court along such lines as would best serve the needs of juvenile and parental offenders and established the court's practice and procedure.
+In 1919, shortly after his return from overseas, Governor Ben W. Olcott appointed Jacob Kanzler as the first judge of the newly created court of domestic relations of Multnomah County.
+He organized this court along lines that would best serve the needs of juvenile and parental offenders, establishing the court's practice and procedures.

-After presiding over this court for seven years, having during this time been elected to the office by the vote of the people, he resigned to become a vice president of the Northwestern National Bank, serving in that capacity until the bank retired from business in 1927.
+After presiding over this court for seven years, having been elected to the office by the people's vote, he resigned to become a vice president of the Northwestern National Bank, serving in that capacity until the bank was acquired by another institution in 1927.

-He was later selected by Governor Isaac M. Patterson for the appointment of circuit judge of department Number 1, fourth judicial district at Portland, to succeed Judge George Rossman, who had been appointed a justice of the supreme court of Oregon.
-In 1928 Judge Kanzler's name appeared on the ballot as a candidate for the office to which he had been appointed and was nominated at the primaries to succeed himself for a period of six years.
+He was later appointed by Governor Isaac M. Patterson as a circuit judge of Department Number 1, Fourth Judicial District at Portland.
+He succeeded Judge George Rossman, who had been appointed a justice of the Oregon Supreme Court.
+In 1928, Judge Kanzler's name appeared on the ballot as a candidate for the office to which he had been appointed and was nominated at the primaries to succeed himself for a six-year term.

 Picture